 What Are These Pink Stains?

 Often times these stains look like spilled juice and can be incredibly noticeable on white vinyl.
-Most people naturally assume this is a type of mold, but in actuality, these stains are caused by a dye that is produced as a waste by-product from a certain species of bacteria called Streptomyces – the most well known being Streptoverticillium reticulum.
+Most people naturally assume this is a type of mold, but in actuality, these stains are caused by a dye that is produced by a bacterial species called Streptoverticillium.

 These bacteria can be found on the vinyl surface as well as in the actual foam under the vinyl.
 And like most bacteria, they thrive in moist, warm environments.
 Essentially a boat is their dream home, with everything they need to grow properly.